acend/infrastructure/README.md

 The cluster autoscaler is scheduled on the control plane nodes.

+### Hetzner CSI

+Folder: none, directly from upstream repository

+To provision storage we use [Hetzner CSI Driver](https://github.com/hetznercloud/csi-driver).

+The StorageClass `hcloud-volumes` is set as default StorageClass.

+The hetzner csi provider is scheduled on the control plane nodes.

 ### Monitoring

+Folder: `deploy/kube-prometheus-stack`

 The [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus) stack is used for monitoring (Prometheus-Operator, Prometheus, Alertmanager, Grafana, Node-Exporter, kube-state-metrics).